hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

 ### Issuers and delegation

 - Issuers are instantiated by calling `EvenLevelIssuer::new` or `OddLevelIssuer::new` by passing their level to the `new` function.
 Root issuers is at level 0 so can be instantiated by `EvenLevelIssuer::new(0)`.
-There is a another struct defined called `RootIssuer` which internally uses `EvenLevelIssuer`.
+There is a another struct defined called `RootIssuer` which is kinda proxy to `EvenLevelIssuer`.

     ```rust
     // A level 0 issuer (root issuer)